nodejs/node/doc/api/cli.md

 making them available to applications on `process.env`.
 The [environment variables which configure Node.js][environment_variables], such as `NODE_OPTIONS`, are parsed and applied.
 If the same variable is defined in the environment and in the file, the value from the environment takes precedence.
+A file is silently ignored when it cannot be found.

 You can pass multiple `--env-file` arguments.
 Subsequent files override pre-existing variables defined in previous files.